-Running packs and belts are useful for lightweight and quick fixes in terms of holding only a couple of essential items in place and some offer some hydration storage.
-However, for larger storage and without having to feel something dangling off your midsection, vests may be a better alternative and a great option overall.
-The Nathan VaporKrar Hydration Pack was developed with performance in mind and is tailor-made for ultrarunners.
-It was originally developed while looking at the demand specifications and various endurance tests of a world-class ultrarunner, Rob Kramer, so you know you are getting a quality product here that will keep you hydrated and running.
+Vests may be a great option overall.
+The Nathan VaporKrar 12L was developed with performance in mind and is tailor-made for ultrarunners.
+It was originally developed while looking at the demand specifications and various endurance tests of a world-class ultrarunner, Rob Krar, so you know you are getting a quality product here that will keep you hydrated and running.

 You can read more about Nathan's patented hydration bladders from its Amazon listing.
 Some of its listed features include high-flow bite valves, easy-fill openings and quick-release hoses for convenient cleaning.
-It is a nice thing to have to keep hydrated and cool on a long run.
+It is a nice thing to have in order to keep hydrated and cool in the long run.

 - 4 storage pockets